-The Atlantic's loss ratio experienced less favourable claims development in the auto line of business and an increase in the severity of current accident year claims in the farm lines of business.
-This was partially offset by a decrease in the severity of current accident year claims in the home and commercial lines of business.
-However, NEP rose at a faster pace than claims and led to a 3.3 percentage point improvement in the Atlantic loss ratio compared to the prior year.
+The Atlantic region experienced favourable claims development, which was largely offset by a combination of increases in severity and frequency of current accident year claims.
+While our net claims and adjustment expenses in the Atlantic region remain relatively flat compared to the prior year, NEP rose at a faster pace and led to the 4.2 percentage point improvement in the loss ratio over the prior year.